 Property, plant and equipment leased by the Trust is recorded at cost.
-Additions to leased property, plant and equipment during 2019-20 were \$413,000 for the golf carts leased from 1 May 2020.
-Refer below for further information.
+There were no additions to leased property, plant and equipment during 2020-21.

 Short-term leases of 12 months or less and low value leases where the underlying asset value is less than \$15,000 are not recognised as right-of-use assets.
-The associated lease payments are recognised as an expense and are disclosed in note 3.1.
+The associated lease payments are recognised as an expense and are disclosed in note 4.1.